Skip to main content

 That same year, independent consultants facilitated racial equity training for SAM staff, Board, and volunteers.
 Based on feedback from the training, the Equity Team created SAM’s racial equity plan, which became integrated into the institution’s strategic plan.
 Because the goals were institution-wide, departments were required to look at their individual goals and develop action plans for how they could be achieved.
 Equity was also added to SAM’s core values, specifically referencing racial equity, with the belief that when we start with race and recognize intersectionality, everyone benefits.

-In 2020, following the murder of George Floyd, which intensified the Black Lives Matter movement across the country, SAM reaffirmed its ongoing commitment to diversity, equity, and inclusion and created the position of Director of Equity, Diversity, and Inclusion, a senior level position now held by Priya Frank.
+In 2020, following the murder of George Floyd, which intensified the Black Lives Matter movement across the country, SAM reaffirmed its ongoing commitment to diversity, equity, and inclusion and created the position of Director of Equity, Diversity, and Inclusion.
 In addition, an Equity Task Force was formed which became a permanent board committee in 2022.

 Equity task force